saintandy/AutoCompiler-Codeforces/README.md

 			- you should find them in the problem link
 			- example, for "http://codeforces.com/problemset/problem/314/D", round id is 314 and the problem is D
 			- UPDATE: now you don't have to enter the name of the round anymore... just enter the name of the problem
-				- you can do this using arguments or the "normal" method
+				- you can do this using arguments or the "normal" way :)

 	If you find, report any bugs at "vladtarniceru@gmail.com"